theachoem/theachoem/about.md

 permalink: /about/
 profile: https://avatars.githubusercontent.com/u/29684683?v=4
 skills:
+- Flutter
+- Figma
+- Ruby on Rails
+- Node JS
+- Typescript
+- Javascript
+- Python
+- Jekyll
-- Mobile Developer
+- HTML
-- UI Designer
+- SCSS
-- Guitar Lover
+- PostgreSQL
 quote: The only way to learn a new programming language is by writing programs in it - Dennis Ritchie
 summary: A passionate developer that enjoys learning and experimenting new things.
 With 2 years+ of experience working with Flutter & interface design, it gives me a capable foundation in solving problems, learning a new programming language, and turning ideas into scalable applications.
 ---